 Why does the card Ragnarok require two Spellcasters to activate?
 Because in Norse mythology, Loki, a magic user, was the one to cause Ragnarok!

 At first it seems stupid that the Egyptian god cards have the "Egyptian" bit added whenever they are mentioned, but then I rewatched the first VR arc. anyhow, everything that the protagonists encountered in that arc had been either an inanimate object.
 Anyway, the final encounter at the end of that arc is a monster resembling the most common representation of Tiamat, ( a Babylonian deity) this monster also appears in the Defictionalized card game.
 With that knowledge, one would know that there are cards based on deities from other religions in duel monsters.
-Hence why everyone specifies that the god cards they own are in fact egyptian.
+Hence why everyone specifies that the god cards they own are in fact Egyptian.

-While we're on the topic of Yu-Gi-Oh!, the original season has the interesting duel where Yugi has to beat Pegasus, the guy who made the game, is equipped with a personalised Game Breaker deck and and a mind-reading eye.
+While we're on the topic of Yu-Gi-Oh!, the original season has the interesting duel where Yugi has to beat Pegasus, the guy who made the game, is equipped with a personalized Game Breaker deck and and a mind-reading eye.
 But there's a Fan Fic out there that raises an interesting point, and a comparison to the Real Life game: just because Pegasus made the game, it doesn't mean he's the best at it.
 Yugi has a combination of strategy, good cards and mystical backup, and Kaiba obsesses over getting the tactical advantage, but Pegasus is an artist, not a duelist, and all his unfair advantages only make the playing field level against them.

 Not really.
 It wouldn't be that hard to come up with a truly unbeatable card by any stretch of the imagination.
 Start with a monster you can special summon at any time, and you can easily search for.
 Give it blanket immunity to spells, traps and effects, have it gain double all power your opponents monsters gain, and a 4000 base attack, and a special effect to reverse and overturn special winning conditions.